 1. Its effectiveness decreases over time

 Despite its name, the morning after pill can be used within three to five days of unprotected intercourse and still be effective.
 However, it is best to take these pills as soon as possible.
 There are two types of emergency contraceptive pills: Levonelle 15000 and ellaOne.
 Levonelle can be taken up to three days after unprotected sex, but is most effective when taken within the first 24 hours.
 EllaOne can be effective for up to five days after unprotected sex, but is also best taken as soon as possible.
+Also, make sure you use a remote control vibrator next time to change the routine on bed, you can also try the adult sex toys.

 2. Certain factors can reduce its effectiveness